qri-io/rfcs/text/0012-CLI-commands.md

 <a id='qri_registry_publish'></a>
 ## qri registry publish

-publish dataset info to the registry
+Publish dataset info to the registry

 ### Synopsis

+Publishes the dataset information onto the registry.
+There will be a record of your dataset on the registry, and if your dataset is less than 20mbs, Qri will back your dataset up onto the registry.

+Published datasets can be found by other peers using the `qri search` command.

-publish dataset info to the registry
+Datasets are by default published to the registry when they are created.

 ```
 qri registry publish [flags] <dataset_reference>